FES (Functional Electrical Stimulation) for drop foot

 This list of conditions is not exhaustive.
 If you are unsure if you would be suitable for a FES device please contact us to discuss.

-What are the benefits of a FES device for drop foot?
+What are the benefits of a FES (Functional Electrical Stimulation) device for drop foot?

 There are many benefits that come from using a FES device.
 These include: